ericelliott/collab-link/docs/future/api.md

 Takes an options object with source URL and optional dispatch function.
 Returns an EventEmitter.
 Emits `activity` events.

+By default, `listener()` uses the EventSource API if it's available.
+You can override that behavior by passing in an `eventSource` option.
+Or pass a `null` `eventSource` value if you just want to trigger events manually by calling `EventEmitter.emit()` on the returned object.

 ### transmitter({ url }) => transmit(activity)